super-apple/process_scheduling/README.md

 # process_scheduling

-Implementation of a simulator of a multi-level process schedulling algorithm in C.
+Implementation of a simulator of a multi-level process scheduling algorithm in C.